Audi 5 cylinders 2.3/2.0

 Attention

-For RT engine, AFS emulator is not needed.
-Skip this chapter.
+For the RT engine, the AFS emulator is unnecessary.
+Please proceed to the next chapter.

-Plastic box #1 should be removed from the distributor, and left connected, otherwise the stock ECU will show an error.
+Plastic box #1 must be removed from the distributor while remaining connected; otherwise, the stock ECU will display an error.

-Cut the middle wire from the connector #2, and connect to the EMUL wire.
+Remove the middle wire from connector #2 and connect it to the EMUL wire.

-It should be insulated with shrink tubing or electrical tape.
+It should be insulated using shrink tubing or electrical tape.

-Check the resistance between pin 1 and 3 of the connector #2.
-It should be 3..5 kOhm.
-If not - check wires near the connector for oxidation and damage.
+Measure the resistance between pins 1 and 3 of connector #2.
+It should be between 3 and 5 kOhms.
+If the resistance is outside this range, inspect the wires near the connector for signs of oxidation or damage.

 Hall sensor

-Connect DH wire in parallel to the central wire of hall sensor connector.
+Connect the DH wire in parallel to the central wire of the Hall sensor connector.

 Lambda sensor

-Connect the LAMBDA wire to the signal wire of the lambda probe (see on photo).
+Connect the LAMBDA wire to the signal wire of the lambda probe (refer to the attached photo).

 Attention

-Make sure to disconnect the lambda from the stock ECU to avoid interference.
+Ensure the lambda is disconnected from the stock ECU to prevent any interference.

 Throttle position switches

-Connect IDLE SW in parallel to the idle switch wire (#1 at the connector)
+Connect the IDLE SW in parallel with the idle switch wire (position #1 at the connector).

-Connect FULL SW in parallel to the full throttle switch wire (#3 at the connector)
+Connect the FULL SW in parallel with the full throttle switch wire (position #3 at the connector).
+If there is no full throttle switch, insulate this wire.
+The ECU can operate without it.

 Coolant temperature sensor